 - At harvest time every month, each FFB must be dislodged using a very long sickle, which allows the skilled harvester to reach the lofty heights of the tree.
 The ripest fruits which contain the most oil fall free of the main bunch, meaning they are the most prized.
 Each fruit can contain up to 25-30% of oil – one reason why oil palm is the most efficient oilseed crop in the world.

 The fruit is harvested using a long sickle.

-- After harvesting, the fresh fruit bunches are collected and loaded onto a truck to be transported to one of GAR’s palm oil mills.
+- After harvesting, the FFBs are collected and loaded onto a truck to be transported to one of GAR’s palm oil mills.

 - Each of the thousand or so fruits within the bunch is made up of a hard seed (the kernel) surrounded by the flesh of the fruit (mesocarp).
 At the mill, very little of the fruit is wasted as the mill turns both the seed and the flesh into palm oil and palm kernel oil respectively.

 - These ingredients will eventually form a core part of many products we see on the supermarket shelves and enjoy daily.
 And any fruit wastage is recycled back into the plantation as fertiliser or to the mill as biomass fuel.